Azure/CloudShell/roadmap/cs-roadmap-2023.md

 ## FY2024 Investments, Investigations and discussions

-We are working with customers to investigate and discuss areas of improvement and new features.
-We welcome your feedback.
+We are working with customers to investigate and discuss areas of improvement and new features as we plan our roadmap for FY2024.
+Below are areas of investigation - We welcome your feedback!
 Please add issues or discussions to our repository.

 - Multiple saved storage accounts
 - Multiple/Custom images